PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Experiments

 \subsection{Ablation Study}

-Next, we ablation study the effect of the proposed twin uniform quantization and Hessian guided metric.
+Next, we take ablation study on the effect of the proposed twin uniform quantization and Hessian guided metric.
 The experimental results are shown in \cref{ablation}.
 As we can see, the proposed methods improve the top-1 accuracy of quantized vision transformers.
 Specifically, using the Hessian guided metric alone can slightly improve the accuracy at 8-bit quantization, and it significantly improves the accuracy at 6-bit quantization.
 For instance, on ViT-S/224, the accuracy improvement is 0.46\% at 8-bit while it is 6.96\% at 6-bit.
 And using them together can further improve the accuracy.

 Based on the Hessian guided metric, using the twin uniform quantization on post-softmax activation or post-GELU activation can improve the performance.
 We observe that using the twin uniform quantization without the Hessian guided metric significantly decreases the top-1 accuracy.
-For instance, the top-1 on ViT-S/224 81.00\% with both Hessian guided metric and twin uniform quantization at 8-bit quantization, while it decrease to 79.25\% without Hessian guided metric, which is even lower than basic PTQ with 80.47\% top-1 accuracy.
+For instance, the top-1 accuracy on ViT-S/224 achieves 81.00\% with both Hessian guided metric and twin uniform quantization at 8-bit quantization, while it decreases to 79.25\% without Hessian guided metric, which is even lower than basic PTQ with 80.47\% top-1 accuracy.
 This is also evidence that the metric considering only the local information is inaccurate.
-Because there are two scaling factors to be determined, the inaccurate metric further decreases the performance of quantization.